Using Data for Better Cancer Treatments

 This workshop will focus on practical challenges and opportunities related to the use of existing data for diagnosis and treatment of cancer.
 Critical incidents will be used to inspire the discussions in the workshop on how data can be utilized today and in new ways in the future.
 Visions will be developed about how various types of existing data can be used for diagnosis and treatmetn of cancer in the future.

-Workshop Responsible: Åsa Cajander & Jonas Moll, Uppsala University together with Christiane Grünloh, TH Köln, Germany and KTH Royal Institute of Technology, Stockholm
+Workshop Team: Åsa Cajander & Jonas Moll, Uppsala University together with Christiane Grünloh, TH Köln, Germany and KTH Royal Institute of Technology, Stockholm